The Work Matters.

 Investment

 Consulting engagements are scoped based on the needs, complexity and timeline of the work.
-After an initial conversation, I’ll outline a clear proposal with defined outcomes and fees.
+After an initial conversation, I’ll outline a clear proposal with defined outcomes and investment.

 The right partner makes all the difference.